-SCHIZOPHRENIA is psychotic disorder hallucinations, delusions characterized by and disturbances in thoughts, perception and positive behavioural changes.
-Traditionally, symptoms of schizophrenia are hallucinations, disturbance in thoughts and perception.
+SCHIZOPHRENIA is psychotic disorder characterized by hallucinations, delusions and disturbances in thoughts, perception and Traditionally, behavioural changes. positive symptoms of schizophrenia are hallucinations, disturbance in thoughts and perception.
 It has some negative symptoms, such as poverty of speech, lack of motivation and anhedonia.
 Risk factors includes severe maternal influenza malnutrition, the season of birth, birthing complications, family history, childhood trauma, urbanization, social isolation and cannabis use.
 The diagnosis of schizophrenia is clinical and made exclusively after obtaining full psychiatric history and excluding other causes of psychosis.[1][2]

-To increase the awareness about disorder and educate peoples about this "The World Schizophrenia Day" commemorated on 24th May.[3]
+To increase the awareness about disorder and educate peoples about this "The World Schizophrenia Day" commemorated on 24th May.^[3]